 An original score can also create a satisfying sense of consistency through a video series.
 If people recognize those tones, you’ll earn more mindshare when people scroll past them in their social feed.

-You can find composers by Googling “corporate video composer” in your area or looking through the “Artist” section of most music libraries.
+You can find composers by Googling “corporate video composer” in your area or looking through most music libraries’ “Artist” section.
 Many artists are actually audio creation agencies who do custom work.
 You can also try the website Baby Can You Write My Track, which allows musicians to compete to create a track that matches your work.

 7. Choose Music That Speaks to Your Audience